-What to do in Baja in 10 – 15 days: Start your journey in Northern Baja by cruising along the scenic Ensenada highway, then head up to the stunning Sierra de San Pedro Mártir for camping under the stars.
+What to do in Baja in 10 – 15 days: Start your journey in Baja California by cruising along the scenic Ensenada highway.
 Explore San Quintín’s wetlands and volcanoes, and sip some of Baja’s best wines at Viñedos de Santo Tomás.
 Then, venture to Baja California Sur’s hidden beaches, vibrant marine life, and incredible sunsets.

 Saldamando in Baja California is a scenic coastal hideaway that caters to adventurous travelers and overlanders seeking a laid-back, nature-focused escape.
 Perched on a dramatic shoreline, its campsites offer stunning ocean views and easy access to the beach for swimming, fishing, and sunbathing.